DCC-EX/dcc-ex.github.io/docs/ex-turntable/assembly.rst

 .. note::

   If operating EX-Turntable does not disable the stepper driver after movements complete, you will likely hear a buzzing or humming from the driver.
 In this instance, you may find you need to have the "Enable" pin inverted.
-In versions prior to 0.7.0, you will need to use the "A4988_INV" option instead (``#define STEPPER_DRIVER A4988_INV``), and from version 0.7.0, you will need to enable the "INVERT_DIR" option (``#define INVERT_DIR``).
+In versions prior to 0.7.0, you will need to use the "A4988_INV" option instead (``#define STEPPER_DRIVER A4988_INV``), and from version 0.7.0, you will need to enable the "INVERT_ENABLE" option (``#define INVERT_ENABLE``).

 First start and automatic calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^